Idaho Disability Benefits: How to Qualify, Apply, and Get Approved

 2. Supplemental Security Income (SSI): People who don’t qualify for SSDI may qualify for SSI, a similarly structured federal program that provides monthly benefits and Medicaid to people with disabilities.
 It’s available for people with low income and little or no work history.

 3. Veterans disability benefits: Active military members and retired veterans are eligible to apply for disability benefits through the Department of Veterans Affairs (VA) if they have a service-related injury that’s left them unable to work.
-Visit the VA’s website to see the available options and more information on how to apply.
+Learn more about how Atticus can help you with veterans disability benefits.

 4. Private disability insurance: Insurance companies and employers often offer short-term and long-term disability insurance policies.
 With an active short-term or long-term disability insurance policy, you are eligible to file a claim if you become disabled.
 Monthly benefits pay out at up to 60% of your income and last for months or years.